jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 Insignificant Whitespace
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Coding insignificant whitespace and comments is exactly the same as coding significant whitespace and comments and does not need to be repeated, here.
-(The combination of insignificant whitespace and significant comments, is slightly more complicated, and probably best outsourced to some degree to the post-parsing processing stages.
-It will not be discussed here.)
-However, DHParser offers some special support for insignificant whitespace and comments, which can make working with these easier in some cases.

-First of all, DHParser has a special dedicated token for insignificant whitespace which is the tilde ``~``-character.
+To make grammars more readable, DHParser uses the tilde ``~``-character as a dedicated token for insignificant whitespace.
 We have seen this earlier in the definition of the json-Grammar.

 The ``~``-whitespace-marker differs from the usual pattern for defining whitespace in that it is implicitly optional, or what